-Amazon is the shining example of of how to create a cult customer following.
-The CEO Jeff Bezos has built Amazon on three pillars, Amazon Prime, Amazon Marketplace, and Amazon Web Services.
+Amazon is a shining example of how to create a cult customer following.
+CEO Jeff Bezos has built Amazon on three pillars, Amazon Prime, Amazon Marketplace, and Amazon Web Services.
 The culmination of these services has created a wide range of customer types, from the average prime user doing their daily online shopping, to multinational corporations using Amazon Web Services.

-Source: Motley Fool, Why Customer Loyalty Is So Important to Investors, Aden Eilers, 2018Fa
+Source: Motley Fool, 5 Ways to Build Customer Loyalty, 2018Fa